vimalaraniA/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 Program to implement the linear regression using gradient descent.

-Developed by: DHIRAVIYA S
+Developed by: VIMALA RANI A

-RegisterNumber:  212223040041
+RegisterNumber:  212223040240

 ```
 import numpy as np